se-edu/guides/tutorials/gradle.md

 {{ icon_info }} Ensure your `build.gradle` file contains the correct values w.r.t. the Shadow plugin e.g., `mainClassName`

-{{ icon_info }} If you are using JavaFX, see [here](if-you-are-using-gradle) to find what else you need to add to the `build.gradle` to include JavaFX libraries in the generated JAR file.
+{{ icon_info }} If you are using JavaFX, see the panel below to find what else you need to add to the `build.gradle` to pack JavaFX libraries into the generated JAR file.

 {{ embed("Tutorials → JavaFX Tutorial Part 1 → If you are using Gradle", "javaFxPart1.md#javafx-gradle") }}